Choose how to authorize access to file data in the Azure portal

-On the Advanced tab, in the Security section, check the box next to Default to Azure Active Directory authorization in the Azure portal.
+On the Advanced tab, in the Security section, check the box next to Default to Microsoft Entra authorization in the Azure portal.

-Select the Review + create button to run validation and create the account.
+Select Review + create to run validation and create the storage account.

 To update this setting for an existing storage account, follow these steps:

-Navigate to the account overview in the Azure portal.
+- Navigate to the storage account overview in the Azure portal.

-Set Default to Azure Active Directory authorization in the Azure portal to Enabled.
+- Set Default to Microsoft Entra authorization in the Azure portal to Enabled.